ricmclaughlin/ricmclaughlin.github.com/_posts/2022-08-12-aws-high-availability.md

 # Demonstrate ability to implement DR for systems based on RPO and RTO

-- RPO - amount of data, based on time, the business can loose; the shorter then more expensive
+- Recovery point objective (RPO) - amount of data, based on time, the business can loose; the shorter then more expensive

-- RTO - The time it takes after a disruption to restore a business process to its service level including time to restore data
+- Recovery time objective (RTO) - The time it takes after a disruption to restore a business process to its service level including time to restore data

 AWS is great for DR because it is flexible, Opex model, automation is easy.